veracruz-project/veracruz-examples/i-poc/README.md

 * Cloud infrastructure that runs on kubernetes
    * VaaS (Veracruz as a Service)
    * CCFaaS (Confidential Computing Function as a Service)
-   * iotex-s3-app: copies files fom S3 to a veracruz instance
+   * iotex-s3-app: copies files from S3 to a veracruz instance
 * iotex-user-app: represents the end user application
 * VOD: veracruz application that process the decrypt and process the video